MicrosoftDocs/azure-devops-docs/docs/boards/queries/link-type-reference.md

 ## Remote work link types

-Remote work link types are system-defined link types that support linking work items defined in different organizations.
-Organizations must be managed by the same Microsoft Entra ID as described in [Connect your organization to Microsoft Entra ID](../../organizations/accounts/connect-organization-to-azure-ad.md).
+Remote work link types are system-defined link types that support linking work items defined in different organizations, as long as the same Microsoft Entra ID manages them as described in [Connect your organization to Microsoft Entra ID](../../organizations/accounts/connect-organization-to-azure-ad.md).

 A work item's [*Remote Link Count*](linking-attachments.md#remote-link-count) corresponds to the sum of all links defined with a remote work link type.

 :::row:::
    :::column span="":::